sairarehan123/sign-language-detection-AI/README.md

 It uses **MediaPipe** for real-time hand landmark detection and a **Random Forest Machine Learning model** to classify sign language gestures into corresponding alphabets.

 The system detects hand movements through a camera feed, processes hand landmarks, and predicts the sign being shown.
-For example, sequential gestures like **S + E + L + L + O** can be interpreted as a word.
+For example, sequential gestures like **H+ E + L + L + O** can be interpreted as a word.

 ---